 The education play works regardless of which tool wins.

 This is the most important insight.
-Syed Balkhi didn’t make a bet on WordPress specifically — he made a bet on non-technical users needing help with website tools.
+Syed Balkhi didn’t make a bet on WordPress specifically.
+He made a bet on non-technical users needing help with website tools.
 If WordPress had failed, a Joomla tutorial blog would have worked just as well.

 The equivalent bet here isn’t “Claude Code will win.”
 It’s “developers and teams will need help adopting AI coding tools.”
 That bet is close to a certainty.
 Which tool dominates matters less.
 The expertise and audience you build while teaching AI coding workflows is portable.